If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 In the left menu, click on Momentum Cache.
 Enabling this feature forces your computer to restart, which is normal.
 The feature doesn't work with RAID arrays.

-Download the 64-bit version of the software if you have a 64-bit operating system (most users).
+Download the 64-bit version of the software if you have a 64-bit operating system, which would be most users.
 Download the 32-bit version if you have a 32-bit operating system.

 Not sure which one you have?
 Follow the steps in our chart below.

 Operating system